โค๏ธโ€๐Ÿ”ฅHeat and Mass Transfer

 Temperature

-• Kelvin is the absolute scale used in thermodynamic calculations; T(K)=T(°C)+273.15T(K) = T(°C) + 273.15
+• Kelvin is the absolute scale used in thermodynamic calculations: T(K)=T(ยฐC)+273.15T(K) = T(ยฐC) + 273.15.
+You must use Kelvin in radiation calculations (Stefan-Boltzmann law) and any equation of state.

 Pressure

-• Force per unit area exerted by a fluid, measured in Pascals (PaPa), atmospheres (atmatm), or bar
+• Force per unit area exerted by a fluid, measured in Pascals (PaPa), atmospheres (atmatm), or bar.

-• Critical for gas behavior and appears in equations of state like the ideal gas law: PV=nRTPV = nRT
+• Critical for gas behavior and appears in equations of state like the ideal gas law: PV=nRTPV = nRT.

-Compare: Temperature vs. Pressure—both drive thermodynamic processes, but temperature determines heat flow direction while pressure influences phase equilibrium and fluid behavior.
+Compare: Temperature vs. Pressure: both drive thermodynamic processes, but temperature determines heat flow direction while pressure influences phase equilibrium and fluid behavior.
 In problems involving boiling or condensation, you'll need both.

 Energy Content: What a System Stores